psychopy/psychopy/iohub_docs/iohub/api_and_manual/device_details/eyetracker_interface/Tobii_Implementation_Notes.rst

     :exclude-members: ALL_EVENT_CLASSES, CLASS_ATTRIBUTE_NAMES, DEVICE_BUFFER_LENGTH_INDEX, DEVICE_CLASS_NAME_INDEX, DEVICE_MAX_ATTRIBUTE_INDEX, DEVICE_TIMEBASE_TO_SEC, DEVICE_TYPE_ID, DEVICE_TYPE_ID_INDEX, DEVICE_TYPE_STRING, DEVICE_USER_LABEL_INDEX, NUMPY_DTYPE, e, DEVICE_FIRMWARE_VERSION_INDEX, DEVICE_HARDWARE_VERSION_INDEX,DEVICE_MANUFACTURER_NAME_INDEX,DEVICE_MODEL_NAME_INDEX, DEVICE_MODEL_NUMBER_INDEX, DEVICE_NUMBER_INDEX, DEVICE_SERIAL_NUMBER_INDEX, DEVICE_SOFTWARE_VERSION_INDEX, EVENT_CLASS_NAMES
     :member-order: bysource

-Installing other Necessary Tobii Software
+Installing Other Necessary Tobii Software
 ##################################################

+**EyeX:**

+The Tobii EyeX interface only requires that the Tobii EyeX Windows drivers are installed, including the Gaze API driver: TobiiGazeCore32.dll.
+The iohub class will look in the standard Windows program files locations for these files.
+If you have installed the Tobii drivers to a standard location, this should work normally.

+The EyeX drivers are still in early development.
+If you experience crashes, you likely have a newer or older API version than this class was designed to support.
+It is tested against TobiiGazeCore32 version 4.0.3.634 currently.

+**Other Models:**

 The ioHub Common Eye Tracker Interface implementation for Tobii uses the Python 2.6 package that is provided by Tobii as part of their 32-bit Tobii Analytics SDK 3.0 RC 1 package; or the  Python 2.7 package that is provided by Tobii as part of their 32-bit Tobii Analytics SDK 3.0 (released May, 2013).

-Please ensure that the Following files and folder are in your Python Path and system PATH.
+Please ensure that the following files and folder are in your Python Path and system PATH.
 This is often most easily done by copying these file and folder to your Python 2.6 site-packages folder, located at something like C:\Python26\Lib\site-packages.